abulimen/abulimen/README.md

 - Understanding the systems behind the tools I use

+I recently made selected projects public for review.
+Each repository documents its current scope, setup, and known limitations.

 Have a look around.
 The repositories below are a better representation of what I can do than this README ;)